 In order to deliver a superior lens quality and military-grade frame durability, each pair of Randolph’s Aviators go through a rigid manufacturing process.
-To produce just one single pair of sunglasses, 50 artisans cut, mould, stamp, twist, solder, plate and polish – mostly by hand – in a 6-week process that includes more than 200 individual steps.
+To produce just one single pair of the iconic Randolph sunglasses, 50 artisans cut, mould, stamp, twist, solder, plate and polish – mostly by hand – in a 6-week process that includes more than 200 individual steps.

-Created to rigorous, exacting standards of excellence and precision, the metal sunglasses appeal to those who value impeccable craftsmanship, state-of-the-art technology, relentless attention to detail and quality, plus a classic sophistication.
+Created to rigorous, exacting standards of excellence and precision, the metal sunglasses appeal to those who value impeccable craftsmanship, state-of-the-art technology, relentless attention to detail and quality, plus classic sophistication.
 Nowhere along the line is there any compromise on performance.

-Each pair of Randolph sunglasses comes with specifications precise enough to meet the demands of the world’s toughest critics, including the U.S. Department of Defense, pilots, naval aviators and NASA astronauts, as well as style-conscious fashionistas and Hollywood celebrities such as Johnny Depp, Tom Cruise, Bradley Cooper, Dwayne “The Rock” Johnson, Damian Lewis, Demi Moore and Jamie Fox.
+Each pair of Randolph Aviator sunglasses comes with specifications precise enough to meet the demands of the world’s toughest critics, including the U.S. Department of Defense, pilots, naval aviators and NASA astronauts, as well as style-conscious fashionistas and Hollywood celebrities such as Johnny Depp, Tom Cruise, Bradley Cooper, Dwayne “The Rock” Johnson, Damian Lewis, Demi Moore and Jamie Fox.

 Randolph’s iconic eyewear has been commercially available since the early 1990s, but this eyewear legend boasts roots that date back far longer.